jermp/pthash/README.md

 (NOTE: Beware that the software will result in a much slower execution when running in debug mode and using sanitizers.
 Use this only for debug purposes, not to run performance tests.)

-### Enable All Encoders
-By default, you can choose between three encoders to compress the PTHash data structure: `partitioned_compact`, `dictionary_dictionary`, and `elias_fano`, respectively indicated with PC, D-D, and EF in our papers.

-If you want to test all the encoders we tested in the SIGIR paper [1], you can compile with

-	cmake .. -D PTHASH_ENABLE_ALL_ENCODERS=On

 ### Enable Large Bucket-Id Type
 By default, PTHash assumes there are less than $2^{32}$ buckets, hence 32-bit integers are used for bucket ids.
 To overcome this, you can either lower the value of `c` or recompile with